dhennyacampos/testsmellspreventionguidelines/guidelineevaluation.md

 Diagram #1 presents the relationship between the Product, MerchantStore, Category, and CategoryDescription.
 Our goal is to verify that product categorization within an online store is functioning correctly.

-*Rationale:* The developer has to test the creation of two different categories.
-The developer can create one test method to test each category separately or test both of them in one test method.
-If the developer decides to create only one test method, then we expect a Duplicate Assert test smell because the same structures are being tested with different values.

 Diagram 1 - Relationship between products, merchant and categories ![Diagram #1](Store-Task1.png)

 *Test Steps:*
 Please, use the `MerchantStore` object to test the scenarios of creating different category of products for a store.

-1. A store with one category of products
+A store with one category of products
-   2. Create a `Category` of objects called `book` and set it into the `MerchantStore`
+ 1. Create a `Category` of objects called `book` and set it into the `MerchantStore`.
  2. Create a `Set` of `CategoryDescription` objects and add two books.
  3. Insert the `Set` of `CategoryDescription` into book category
  4. Insert the `MerchantStore` object into `Product` object;
-   4. Check the if the number of categories into the object `Product` is equal to 2
+ 5. Ceck the if the number of categories into the object `Product` is equal to 2

-1. Expand the store with another category of products
+Expand the store with another category of products
-   2. Create a `Category` of objects called `music` and set it into the `MerchantStore`
+  1. Create a `Category` of objects called `music` and set it into the `MerchantStore`
-   3. Create a `Set` of `CategoryDescription` objects and add two discographies.
+  2. Create a `Set` of `CategoryDescription` objects and add two discographies.
   3. Insert the `Set` of `CategoryDescription` into the music category
   4. Insert the `MerchantStore` object into `Product` object
-   4. Check the if the number of categories into the object `Product` is equal to 4
+  5. Check the if the number of categories into the object `Product` is equal to 4

 ## Task #2 - Verifying Image Insertion for a Product

 *Description:*
 Diagram #2 presents the relationship between the Product and ProductImage.
 Our goal is to verify that an image can be successfully inserted into a product's list of images.

-*Rationale:* The developer has to set a local file into a product.
-If the developer does not check the existence of the file before using it, he will insert a Resource Optimist test smell.

 Diagram 2 - Relationship between products and images ![Diagram #2](Store-Task2.png)